sy77777en/CameraBench/README.md

 # Prepare input data
 video_path = "file:///path/to/video1.mp4"
-text_description = "a person dancing"
+text_description = "the camera tilting upward"
 question = f"Does this video show \"{text_description}\"?"

 # Format the input for the model